nuwit/rest-api-night/README.md

 [![Screen-Shot-2019-10-29-at-3-48-04-PM.png](https://i.postimg.cc/5tDDMCtF/Screen-Shot-2019-10-29-at-3-48-04-PM.png)](https://postimg.cc/5HqsBjLx)

 **If you'd like to test the starter code (and test your changes throughout) double click `index.html`.
 Refresh the page to view changes as you make them.**

 ## 3. Open the project in your code editor.

 You'll see one file called `index.html` and folder called `js`. `index.html` is the file that constitutes the homepage of the website.
 The `js` folder is where all **Javascript** files will be kept.
 As of now, we only have one Javascript file, `main.js`, which is our main script for the website.
 There is also a **style.css** file that contains some minor styling for the webpage.
-Feel free to ignore or play around with it!
+Feel free to ignore it or play around with it!

 ## 4. Check out the Advice Slip API

 [Click on this link to go to the API](http://api.adviceslip.com/) we will be using tonight.

 While there are hundreds of APIs to use on the internet, many are considered "consumption-only" and only allow you to make `GET` requests.
-In order to make `POST`, `PUT`, or `DELETE` requests, many APIs require some kind of authentification.
+In order to make `POST`, `PUT`, or `DELETE` requests, many APIs require some kind of authentication.
 That will not be covered in this tutorial but we highly encourage you to explore such APIs like Twitter or Spotify's API!
 Check out the **Random Advice** section of the API.
 The request we will be making is `GET` and the url is what will be making the request to get the data.
 Now look at the **Slip Object** section.
 This tells us what fields make up the object that will be returned in the reponse.
 We will use these fields to access the advice string so we can display it.